-Pfizer Inc. (PFE)’s lung-cancer medicine Xalkori extended the lives of patients without their disease worsening for twice as long as the standard therapies, according to a study sponsored by the New York-based drugmaker.
+Pfizer Inc. (PFE:US)’s lung-cancer medicine Xalkori extended the lives of patients without their disease worsening for twice as long as the standard therapies, according to a study sponsored by the New York-based drugmaker.

 In a trial of 347 previously treated patients whose non- small lung cancer showed mutations in the gene known as ALK, those given Pfizer’s Xalkori experienced progression-free survival to 7.7 months, compared with 3 months for patients on the other treatments, according to results presented today at the European Society for Medical Oncology in Vienna.

 The study is the first to compare Pfizer’s drug against the standard of care, the chemotherapy drug docetaxel, made by Sanofi (SAN) and now available in a generic version, and Eli Lilly & Co.
 (LLY:US)’s Alimta, which generated (LLY:US) $2.46 billion in sales last year.
 The results suggest Xalkori should be the new standard as a second-line therapy in patients whose non-small cell lung cancer has mutations in the ALK gene, researchers said.

 Xalkori’s results were “many months longer than what chemotherapy might afford,” said Alice Shaw, a doctor at Massachusetts General Hospital Cancer Center in Boston, and the study’s lead author, in a telephone interview.
 The drug from Pfizer, the world’s largest drugmaker, also showed improved quality of life compared with the current therapy, she said.

 Shaw said the study hadn’t determined the survival benefit, because patients on the other drugs had been allowed to switch to the Pfizer medicine during the trial.

 “This makes determination of overall survival benefit very difficult,” she said in a statement.
 It may take as much as a year before researchers on the study, which is continuing, can report that data.